DeskX11/DeskX/README.md

 ## Compression algorithm

 The first step is to generate a hash table of colors that are most often found on the screen (up to 255 colors) on the server side.
 The color table is sent to the client side.
 Subsequently, 1 byte of the color identifier can be written to the place of writing 3 bytes of color.
 The next step is the lossy compression of the frame based on the allowable difference between the color bytes (the range of the difference can be changed by the user, this affects the packet size and picture quality).
-Also, in the process of sending the next frames, the program detects unchanged areas and makes an indication that nothing needs to be changed in this place on the screen.
+Also, in the process of sending the next frames, the program detects unchanged areas and makes an indication that nothing needs to be changed in this place on the screen, if it fails, it tries to refer to a similar color vertically or horizontally.
 Thus, it is possible to significantly reduce the size of the transmitted packet.

 ## Screen resolution